-Children with special needs and learning disabilities may benefit from homeschooling
+Children with special needs may benefit from homeschooling

 As a researcher, specializing in disability topics, I often get emails from parent or grandparents interested in homeschooling their child (grandchild) with special needs.